As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 Diameter of Line

 Understanding the line diameter is another necessary step when rigging your spinning reel.
 The thicker the diameter, the heavier the test.
-Test is how many pounds it would take to snap the line.
+The test is how many pounds it would take to snap the line.

 Similar to a fly reel, you’ll need some backing line.
 However, you won’t need the 90 or so feet that you usually would on a fly reel.
 If you’re planning on using braid, you’ll need to use monofilament as backing.
 It’ll hug the reel tighter and you won’t use the space you would if you chose to use fluorocarbon.